sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Discovery:

 : The function by which target endpoints can be discovered.
 The output of target endpoint discovery typically includes identifying endpoint attributes.

+Timestamps

+: Defined in {{RFC4949}} as “With respect to a recorded network event, a data field in which is recorded the time (time of day or other instant of elapsed time) at which the event took place.”.

+: This term is used in SACM to describe a recorded point in time at which an endpoint attribute is created or updated by a target endpoint and observed, transmitted or processed by a SACM component.
+Timestamps can be created by target endpoints or SACM components and are associated with endpoint attributes provided or consumed by SACM components.
+Outside of the domain of SACM components the assurance of correctness of time stamps is typically significantly lower than inside a SACM domain.
+In general, it cannot be simply assumed that the source of time a target endpoint uses is synchronized or trustworthy.

 #  IANA Considerations